A bit about the artist

 Spending my entire childhood in orphanages served as the nexus for a lifelong artistic practice.
 It's how I managed to exercise some semblance of control over my life, if only for a little while.
 My first twenty-two years of living were a bit challenging.
 I was abandoned, abused, homeless...
 But struggle is strengthening and, for expressive spirits, it can also be creatively enlightening.
 I look back on ALL of it with gratitude.

 As an adult, I worked in the film industry as a stunt woman, a producer's assistant, a stunt department coordinator, art department/production design coordinator/liaison, post production... on and on.
-It was not really my thing but through all of it I felt compelled to just make art!
-I got married and became a mom and kept making art; I finally went to college in my late forties and earned my bachelor's and master's degrees in human development, psychology and transformative arts.
-AND KEPT MAKING ART!
+I was also formally trained in voice and worked as a demo artist while performing in and around NYC for many years.
+Eventually, I got married, became a mom, went to college in my late forties and earned my bachelor's and master's degrees in human development, psychology and transformative arts.

 My Master’s thesis, “The Border Doe Project” included a sculptural works component which was featured in the Smithsonian Institute's Museums on Main Street exhibition, and in a collaborative border stories exhibition called El Otro Lado, by invitation from the University of Arizona’s College of Medicine, Office of Outreach and Multicultural Affairs.
 My waterfowl paintings have been included in the U.S. Department of Interior’s Federal Duck Stamp program’s national traveling exhibit of top ten entries.
 My animal art has been recognized and acquired by the Arizona Center for Nature Conservation/Phoenix Zoo.
 I've illustrated a book on the Leni Lenape, an indigenous people of the Northeastern Woodlands, and was commissioned to illustrate natural science children’s books by acclaimed naturalist/photographer/author/ lecturer Dr. Leonard Lee Rue III.